How and When Do I Get Paid?

 These instructions don’t constitute tax advice.
 Please consult with your tax advisor before completing a tax form.

-If you made a withdrawal in 2021, you'll receive your tax information from email@example.com.
+If you made a withdrawal in in the previous fiscal year, you'll receive your tax information from email@example.com.

 - 1099s will be made available for US-based users by February 1st.